jshannon63/laravel-psr15-middleware/README.md

 # Use your PSR-15 compliant middleware in Laravel

 #### What it does and why:
-PHP-FIG standards related to the HHTP Message Interface, HTTP Middlewares and HTTP Factories are being actively developed.
-PSR-7 is here... and PSR-15 will be soon (if not already by the time you read this) and PSR-17 is on the horizon.
+PHP-FIG standards related to the HHTP Message Interface (PSR-7) have been approved for about 2 years now.
+The standard for HTTP Middlewares (PSR-15) is approved as of Jan 22, 2018.
+A proposal related to HTTP Message Factories (PSR-17) is being actively developed.

+I am a firm believer that middlewares are a simple thing and should be thin and easily managed/created, I also believe that there is a great deal of value in re-usable web components that can be shared between frameworks which adhere to PSR standards.
+Many PSR-15 middleware components already exist in the PHP community and having them available to use in Laravel is a definite benefit.

 The laravel-psr15-middleware library (a.k.a.
 Psr15Middleware) is a Laravel compatible middleware that creates an abstraction between PSR-7/PSR-15 interfaces and Laravel's middleware stack and Foundation HTTP message objects.

-Once installed, you will be able to run compliant PSR-15 middleware in Laravel using this package's integration in the existing middleware stack.
+Once installed, you will be able to run compliant PSR-15 middleware in Laravel using this package's integration in the existing Laravel middleware stack.

 #### PSR implementation reasoning.
 TL;DR
 This package fully implements the PSR-7 (psr/http-message) message object interfaces.
 The interface is realized through Zend Diactoros concrete implementations of both the Request and Response objects.
-It also fully implements the proposed PSR-15 (http-interop/http-server-middleware) middleware and (http-interop/http-server-handler) request handler interfaces.
+It also fully implements the proposed PSR-15 (psr/http-server-middleware) middleware and (psr/http-server-handler) request handler interfaces.
 However, it does not yet include the proposed PSR-17 (http-factory) factory interfaces for creating PSR-7 objects.
 This is due to the fact that we use the Symfony PSR-7 Bridge to make the conversions in both directions between Foundation and PSR-7 message objects.

 ## Installation
 Within your Laravel project folder, install this package using composer.
 If you are using Laravel 5.5 or later, service provider registration will happen automatically.